JamieTaylor94/mentoring-solid-openclosedprinciple/README.md

-# Open closed principle
+# Open-closed principle

+Repositories I have labelled "mentoring" are from a time that I was taking on mentoring responsibilities of other developers.
+I like the idea of providing a lesson situation followed by a practical example.
+The developer would work through each part and then create a document of their learnings and then we would have a one-to-one session to go over the practical together.

-## What is the open closed principle?
+## What is the open-closed principle?

 [Brief introduction](https://medium.com/@a.vathanaka/benefits-of-the-open-closed-principle-dc9284d47598)